UPN: Programming

 At the time of its shutdown, UPN ran only two hours of primetime network programming on Monday through Fridays from 8:00 to 10:00 p.m.
 ET (compared to the three primetime hours on Monday through Saturdays and four hours on Sundays offered by the Big Three networks, ABC, NBC and CBS).
 UPN never carried any weekend primetime programming throughout the network's run (though it did offer children's programming on weekend mornings until 2003, and a movie package to its affiliates on weekend afternoons until 2000, when the latter was replaced with a two-hour repeat block of UPN programs); as a result, affiliates held the responsibility of programming their Saturday and Sunday evening schedules with syndicated programs, sports, movies or network programs that were preempted from earlier in the week due to special programming, in the 8:00–10:00 p.m.
 (Eastern and Pacific Time) time period.
 This primetime scheduling allowed for many of the network's affiliates to air local newscasts during the 10:00–11:00 p.m.
 (Eastern and Pacific Time) time period.

 Most of UPN's programming through the years was produced by Paramount Television or a Viacom-owned sister company (Viacom Productions, Big Ticket Television, Spelling Television or CBS Productions).
 UPN's first official program was Star Trek: Voyager, with the first comedy shows to debut being two short-lived series: the Richard Jeni starring vehicle Platypus Man and Pig Sty.

-Other notable UPN programs during the network's existence included The Sentinel, Moesha, Star Trek: Voyager, WWE SmackDown, America's Next Top Model, Girlfriends, the Moesha spin-off The Parkers, Veronica Mars, Everybody Hates Chris, Home Movies, and the animated adaptation of Dilbert.
-In Summer 2005, UPN aired R U the Girl, in which R&B group TLC (not with Left Eye) searched for a woman to join them on a new song.
+Other notable UPN programs during the network's existence included One on One,The Sentinel, Moesha, WWE SmackDown, America's Next Top Model, Girlfriends, the Moesha spin-off The Parkers, Veronica Mars, Everybody Hates Chris, Home Movies, and the animated adaptation of Dilbert.
+In Summer 2005, UPN aired R U the Girl, in which R&B group TLC (not with Left Eye, as she died in an automobile accident three years prior) searched for a woman to join them on a new song.
 The network also produced some special programs, including 2001's Iron Chef USA.
 Much of UPN's comedy programming between 1996 and 2006 (particularly those that aired as part of the network's Monday evening lineup) was largely aimed at African American audiences, with minor exceptions in shows such as Clueless, Realitycheck and Head Over Heels.